Rosuav/StilleBot/WebSockets.md

 chan_subpoints | Either "#channel" or "nonce#channel"
 hypetrain      | Twitch channel ID (integer)

+(There are other type/group pairs available; explore the source code or experiment.)
 When the type begins "chan_", the group will generally end "#channelid".
 Note that some sockets require authentication.
 There is currently no API-friendly way to authenticate, but this may be a future enhancement.